Best daily deals

 The HyperX QuadCast S stands in front of a monitor running HyperX NGenuity.

-The HyperX QuadCast S is compatible with NGenuity, which can be used to adjust the color scheme and headphones volume.
+The HyperX QuadCast S is compatible with NGenuity, which can be used to adjust the color scheme and headphone volume.

 The HyperX QuadCast S is basically the QuadCast but with NGenuity software that lets you customize the lighting effects.
-You can do other more useful things with the PC app like adjust the volume, monitor headphone volume, and indicate the selected polar pattern too.
+The PC app also allows you to do other useful things, like adjust the volume, monitor headphone volume, and indicate the selected polar pattern.

 Should you buy the HyperX QuadCast?

 Of course, investing in a proper setup and room treatment will net you better results, but the QuadCast represents a point of diminishing returns.
-We strongly recommend this product for streamers, podcasters, and anyone that wants a step up in mic quality, but can’t commit to a dedicated recording station.
+We strongly recommend this product for streamers, podcasters, and anyone who wants to improve mic quality but can’t commit to a dedicated recording station.

 HyperX QuadCast microphone